seventhirty/EchoServer/README.md

 * Implement application-level protocol?
   - Currently we do raw echoes and anything that starts with '>' is considered an info request

-* Implement proepr server config (cmd args, cfg file, env vars..)?
+* Implement proper server config (cmd args, cfg file, env vars..)?
-  - All the config settings are hard-coded currently (including port)
+  - All the config settings are hard-coded currently (including port) in a single hearder file.

 * Should we count the info command as a message
-  - Info request (anything that starts with '>' is considered and info request and not counted as a message)
+  - Info request (anything that starts with '>') is not counted as a message

 * Should we report message count for the current user only?
 And for the current session only?
   - We are reporting only the message count for each individual user session.

+* What encoding should be supported?
+  - Currently it's ANSI only

+* Should IPv6 be supported?
+  - Currently it's not supported

 ------------------------------------------------------------------------
 TODO